yupimaki/blog/content/portfolio/2017-02-01-avoid-netflix-geofencing.md

 slug: ''
 categories: []
 tags: []
-subtitle: "No longer works for Netflix :("
+subtitle: "Update 2018-01-19, with added Terraform"
 image: "img/portfolio/avoid-netflix-geofencing/netflix.jpg"
-description: "Not actually about Netflix anymore...
-How to avoid geofencing!"
+description: "Miraculously works again!"
 ---

-# Watch Netflix from another IP using `ssh`

 _DISCLAIMER: This has been written for educational purposes of learning about routing net traffic.
-I am not responsible for how you use this information._
+I am not responsible for how you use this information.
+The title is clickbait only._

 ## Introduction

 Avoiding geofencing can be done using a VPN.
 When using streaming services, however, it is often useful not to have that extra layer of encryption a VPN imposes for speed purposes.
-A SOCKS5 proxy allows us to forward traffic through another machine, using only `ssh`.
+A _SOCKS5 proxy_ allows us to forward traffic through another machine using only `ssh`.

 This article will outline the steps to set up a `SOCKS5` proxy over `ssh` on an Amazon Web Services instance in the US.
 The instance will be used to forward internet traffic from a machine with a foreign IP address to the host machine.

-When I wrote this, Netflix had not yet blanket blacklisted AWS ip address, however this article is still useful for education on some networking.

-When we're done here, running the command `netflix-XXX` in a terminal will launch a browser, where "what's my ip" will return a US address.
+When we're done here, running the command `socks-XXX` in a terminal will launch a browser, where "what's my ip" will return a US address.

 ## Cost